The Collect, Store, Validate Pattern

 The three asset management areas are for source data files, CsvPath Language files, and results, which are the combination of data, metadata, printouts, and errors.
 Those three asset management areas are on the filesystem.
 Their structures look like these:

-None of these areas is off-limits to CsvPath Library users.
+None of these areas is off-limits to CsvPath Framework users.
 However, you should not need to do any work in these areas, other than to collect results data or triage issues.
-Once you register your assets with the Library, the Library makes a copy, assigns an identity, assembles metadata, and executes runs on command.
+Once you register your assets with CsvPath, the Framework makes a copy, assigns an identity, assembles metadata, and executes runs on command.

 As you can see in the screenshot below, a new CsvPath project will have both the inputs